Gundagai: Rusconi's marble masterpiece

 Local monumental mason Frank Rusconi, carved a miniature Baroque Italian palace from 20,948 pieces of marble collected from around New South Wales.
 The work is 1.2 metres high and, commencing in 1910, took 28 years to complete.
 It can be seen in the Gundagai tourist office.

 Rusconi sculpted the base for the Dog on the Tuckerbox monument, and created the model of the dog, which was cast at Oliver's Foundry in Sydney.

 Niagara Café

 The Niagara Café opened in 1938 and was a notable stop on the Hume Highway.
 The cafe makes much of a brief visit by then Prime Minister, John Curtin, in 1942, with a display in the window of the cafe of the crockery used by Curtin and Curtin's link to the cafe.
 Niagara Café was established by a Kytherian Greek, Strati Notara, and was the oldest continuously Greek-run cafe in Australia.
 In August 2019, the cafe closed and was put up for sale; it was subsequently restored by its new owners and reopened in June 2022.

 Heritage listed items

-A number of places in Gundagai are on the New South Wales state heritage register and on the Register of the National Estate.
+A number of places in Gundagai are on the New South Wales state heritage register and the Register of the National Estate.